errollw/EyeTab/README.md

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) &ndash; provides vector maths

 In addition, the SP2 version of the system depends on [VideoInput](// see: http://www.codeproject.com/Articles/559437/Capturing-video-from-web-camera-on-Windows-and) for providing high-resolution access to the front-facing camera.
 OpenCV's camera API is broken and does not support this.
 This library `videoInput.lib` is supplied.

+__NOTE:__ The VideoInput library only works when targeting 32-bit, but the rest of the system works fine with 64-bit.